colossalg/Jocks/README.md

 ### Inheritance

 If a `class` declaration includes a `super` `class`, to inherit from, then all methods available within the `super` class will be available to the `class`, and all of its instances.
 Finding the appropriate method to invoke on a class or instance is similar to the behaviour of languages such as JavaScript.
 The classes form a chain which is walked at runtime from the instance or `class` the method was invoked on until a `class` declaring that method is finally found.
-A `class` may wish to delegate fully or parially to the `super` `class`, however, especially in the `__init__` method.
-This is possible using `super` which is not a keyword but a variable available from the context of all class method declarations.
+A `class` may wish to delegate fully or partially to the `super` `class`, however, especially in the `__init__` method.
+This is possible using `super` which is not a keyword but a variable available from the context of all `class` method declarations.

 This is all best shown using an example: